- Find a Trail

 - Get Involved

-The Indian Bend Wash Path follows the banks of Indian Bend Wash between Scottsdale and Tempe.
+The Indian Bend Wash Path—also sometimes referred to as the Indian Bend Wash Greenbelt or the Scottsdale Greenbelt—follows the banks of Indian Bend Wash between Scottsdale and Tempe.
 Along the way, the paved path connects a number of public parks, schools and businesses.

 The path is also an important link in the local trail network as it connects to the Rio Salado Pathway at its southern end (which follows both of Tempe Town Lake's shores) and both the Arizona Canal Path (which heads west to Phoenix) and Central Arizona Project to Arizona Canal Trail at its northern end.

 Parking is available about mid-trail at Eldorado Park (2311 N. Miller Rd., Scottsdale) and farther north at Chaparral Park (5401 N. Hayden Rd., Scottsdale).